disguise-one/python-plugin/README.md

 This allows you to get autocomplete for Designer objects like `resourceManager`, `Screen2`, `Path`, etc., while writing your plugin code.

-## Client SDK
+## Client API

-The Client SDK allows you to define a class with methods that execute remotely on Designer by simply inheriting from `D3PluginClient`.
-The Client SDK supports both async and sync methods.
+The Client API allows you to define a class with methods that execute remotely on Designer by simply inheriting from `D3PluginClient`.
+The Client API supports both async and sync methods.

 **Example**